PhD candidate Medical Imaging CT perfusion for Stroke

 - Recovery verpleegkundige

 - 24-32 uur

-In addition, we offer an annual benefit of 8.3%, holiday allowance, travel expenses, career opportunities and personal budget.
+In addition, we offer an annual benefit of 8.3%, holiday allowance, travel expenses and career opportunities.
 The terms of employment are in accordance with the Cao University Medical Centers (UMC).

 Acquisition based on this jobopening is not appreciated.